 Wastewater from textile manufacturing is currently the focus of the Greenpeace Detox Campaign.
-Greenpeace has accused the textile industry (including VAUDE) of being responsible for polluting China’s waters with dangerous chemicals.
+Greenpeace has accused the textile industry (and thus also VAUDE) of being responsible for polluting China’s waters with dangerous chemicals.

-There, toxic waste and wastewater cause serious health problems in the local population.
-In addition, toxic substances in the global waterways are spreading throughout the entire world.
-The following articles explain what we can do to avoid chemical substances in the manufacturing of VAUDE products:
+There, toxic waste and toxic wastewater cause serious health problems in the local population.
+In addition, toxic substances spread throughout the planet via the global waterways.

 In a pilot project, we are currently conducting an environmental management system at various suppliers.
-Within this Environmental Stewardship Program, suppliers are also trained on how to deal with waste and wastewater.
-See "Suppliers as partners".
+Read more here.

-Our production facility in Obereisenbach does not require process water and industrial wastewater is not produced.
+Our production facility in Tettnang-Obereisenbach does not require process water and industrial wastewater is not produced.
 The only wastewater at this site comes from sanitary facilities and the laboratory where waterproofing tests are carried out.
-Details and data – see "Water – the source of life".
+Read more here.